First Island National Bank (Pendleton, OR)

 Article Text

-PENDLETON REOPENING Pendleton, Oct. ficers of the First Inland National bank which suspended operation yesterday when nancial was ordered mayor, said tdoay the institution again for busimay providing sign deposits.
-This action, if approved, will take about two weeks complete.
-The holiday declared Mayor George Lewis toward protecting the bank farmers.
-The mayor said that business continued usual the bank would be obliged to call in loans with the result that farmers would have to sell their wheat than production cost The bank's officers said today solvent.
+PENDLETON BANK PLANS REOPENING Pendleton, Ore., Oct.
+19 (AP)—Officers of the First Inland National bank which suspended operation yesterday when a two-weeks' "financial holiday" was ordered by the mayor, said today the institution may again open for business providing depositors sign waivers on deposits.
+This action, if approved, will take about two weeks to complete.
+The bank holiday was declared by Mayor George R. Lewis as a step toward protecting the bank and farmers.
+The mayor said that if business continued as usual the bank would be obliged to call in loans with the result that farmers would have to sell their wheat at less than production cost.
+The bank's officers said today it is solvent.

 Article Text

-12-Day Financial Holiday Adopted In Pendleton, Ore. ficers of the First Inland National bank which suspended operation yes. terday when two-weeks' "financial holiday was ordered by the mayor. said today the institution may again open for providing depositors sign waivers on deposits.
-This action.
-If approved. will take about two weeks to complete The bank holiday was declared by Mayor George R. Lewis as step toward protecting the bank and farmere.
+12-Day Financial Holiday Adopted In Pendleton, Ore.
+PENDLETON, Ore., Oct.
+19 (AP)—Officers of the First Inland National bank which suspended operation yesterday when a two-weeks' "financial holiday" was ordered by the mayor, said today the institution may again open for business providing depositors sign waivers on deposits.
+This action, if approved, will take about two weeks to complete.
+The bank holiday was declared by Mayor George R. Lewis as a step toward protecting the bank and farmers.
 The mayor said that if business continued as usual the bank would be obliged to call in loans with the result that farmers would have to sell their wheat at less than production cost.
 The bank's officers said today it is solvent.
 PENDLETON, Ore., Oct.
-19 (P)-A "financial holiday, designed to protect bankers and farmers. opened here Tuesday, to continue until Oct.
+19 (AP)—A "financial holiday," designed to protect bankers and farmers, opened here Tuesday, to continue until Oct.
 29, under order of Mayor George R. Lewis.
-In formal proclamation Mayor Lewis designated the days between Oct.
-18 and 29 inclusive as legal holidays in order to allow financial institutions here to meet maturing obligations, and to protect farmers who might be forced to sell wheat at prices below the cost of production urge,' the mayor said. "that the banks and other financial institutions having control of grain and other commodities, refrain from forcIng or urging the sale of such commodities at the present low and ruinyus prices, or enforcing collection of obligations secured by such commod ties to the extent, if necessary. of closing their doors against withdrawof deposits."
-Fears Collapse Selling below the cost of production at present prices, Mayor Lewis explained. "would cause complete collapse of the financial structure of the region.'
-"It has become impossible, he said, "for many individuals, banks and other institutions to meet their maturing obligations and unnecessary withdrawals of deposits without forcing the sale of immense amounts of grain and other commodities at ruinous prices and consequent flnancial disaster to the citizens of this city and of the country generally.'
-"But," he continued, "If the withdrawals of money and bank deposits from circulation can be halted. and the citizens generally can be permitted to market their commodities in an orderly manner and without forced sale sacrifice, the financial stability of the community can be Colonel J. H. Raley, chairman of the board of directors of the First In land National bank, and George Hartman, vice president of the institution. said the "financial holiday' was suggested to protect depositors.
-They added that the bank is solvent and that there will be no ultimate loss to depositors The officials said that since the bank was reorganized year ago by consolidation of the First National and Inland Empire banks, the institution has suffered withdrawals approximating $120,000 month.
-The low price of wheat and other farm products, added to the circumstance that the Umatilla crop was only two-thirds of normal, caused the difficulties The bankers said they acted to protect farmers against the forced sale of wheat at prices below production cost.
+In a formal proclamation Mayor Lewis designated the days between Oct.
+18 and 29 inclusive as legal holidays in order to allow financial institutions here to meet maturing obligations, and to protect farmers who might be forced to sell wheat at prices below the cost of production.
+"I urge," the mayor said, "that the banks and other financial institutions having control of grain and other commodities, refrain from forcing or urging the sale of such commodities at the present low and ruinous prices, or enforcing collection of obligations secured by such commodities to the extent, if necessary, of closing their doors against withdrawal of deposits."
+Fears Collapse Selling below the cost of production at present prices, Mayor Lewis explained, "would cause a complete collapse of the financial structure of the region."
+"It has become impossible," he said, "for many individuals, banks and other institutions to meet their maturing obligations and unnecessary withdrawals of deposits without forcing the sale of immense amounts of grain and other commodities at ruinous prices and consequent financial disaster to the citizens of this city and of the country generally."
+"But," he continued, "if the withdrawals of money and bank deposits from circulation can be halted, and the citizens generally can be permitted to market their commodities in an orderly manner and without forced sale and sacrifice, the financial stability of the community can be assured."
+Colonel J. H. Raley, chairman of the board of directors of the First Inland National bank, and George Hartman, vice president of the institution, said the "financial holiday" was suggested to protect depositors.
+They added that the bank is solvent and that there will be no ultimate loss to depositors.
+The officials said that since the bank was reorganized a year ago by consolidation of the First National and Inland Empire banks, the institution has suffered withdrawals approximating $120,000 a month.
+The low price of wheat and other farm products, added to the circumstance that the Umatilla crop was only two-thirds of normal, caused the difficulties.
+The bankers said they acted to protect farmers against the forced sale of wheat at prices below production cost.

 Article Text

 REOPENING OF BANK TALKED Depositors of Pendleton Institution May Sign Waivers.
-Officers of the First Inland National bank, which suspended operation yesterday, when two weeks 'financial holiday was ordered by the mayor. said today the institution may again open for business, providing depositors sign waivers on deposits.
-This action, approved. will take about two weeks complete The bank holiday was declared by Mayor George Lewis as step toward protecting the bank farmers.
-The mayor said business continued as usual the bank would be obliged call loans with the result that would have sell their wheat at less than production cost.
+PENDLETON, Or., Oct.
+19.-(AP)- Officers of the First Inland National bank, which suspended operation yesterday, when a two weeks' "financial holiday" was ordered by the mayor, said today the institution may again open for business, providing depositors sign waivers on deposits.
+This action, if approved, will take about two weeks to complete.
+The bank holiday was declared by Mayor George R. Lewis as a step toward protecting the bank and farmers.
+The mayor said that if business continued as usual the bank would be obliged to call in loans with the result that farmers would have to sell their wheat at less than production cost.
 Mine Stockholders Meet.
-The annual meeting of stockholders of the Amalgamated Mining company, near Mehama, Or., was held in the Postal building Monday night and officers for the coming year elected.
-Charles gren, president, presided James P. mine superintend week Casaba and Christmas melons are being received but are meeting with slow demand.
-Supplies of peaches are light. stock from being offered but demand
+The annual meeting of stockholders of the Amalgamated Mining company, developing mines near Mehama, Or., was held in the Postal building Monday night and officers for the coming year elected.
+Charles J. Longren, company president, presided.
+James P. Hewitt, mine superintend- week.
+Casaba and Christmas melons are being received but are meeting with a slow demand.
+Supplies of peaches are light.
+Some stock from cold storage is still being offered but demand is very slow.

 Article Text

-LA GRANDE'S BANK DECIDES TO CLOSE LA GRANDE, Ore.
-Oct.
-19 National bank La Grande did not open for business Wednesday its announced had closed for untary liquidation the only bank in the city to about 900 Officers said the faced with shrinkage of the last few months, coupled with commodity that made collection of some felt voluntary liquidation best protect the interests of the bank and its depositors. was said depositors will stand no loss TO REOPEN PENDLETON 19 Officers the First Inland National bank, which suspended operation
+LA GRANDE'S BANK DECIDES TO CLOSE LA GRANDE, Ore., Oct.
+19 (AP)—The First National bank of La Grande did not open for business Wednesday and its officers announced it had been closed for voluntary liquidation.
+It is the only bank in the city.
+Deposits amounted to about 900 thousand dollars.
+Officers said the bank, faced with shrinkage of deposits the last few months, coupled with low commodity prices that made collection of accounts impossible in some cases, felt voluntary liquidation would best protect the interests of the bank and its depositors.
+It was said depositors will stand no loss.
+TO REOPEN PENDLETON, Ore., Oct.
+19 (AP)—Officers of the First Inland National bank, which suspended operation

 Article Text

 Pendleton Bank Likely To Reopen in 2 Weeks Pendleton, Ore., Oct.
-19. cers of the First Inland National bank which suspended operation yesterday when two "financial holiday was ordered by the mayor, said today the institution may again open for business providing depositors sign waivers on deposits.
-This action. if approved. will take about two to complete.
+19. (AP)—Officers of the First Inland National bank which suspended operation yesterday when a two weeks "financial holiday" was ordered by the mayor, said today the institution may again open for business providing depositors sign waivers on deposits.
+This action, if approved, will take about two weeks to complete.
 The bank holiday was declared by

 Article Text

 Transcript Of Evidence Made The transcript of the evidence offered in the proceedings relative to the removal of Mayor W. B. Rogers before the Havre city council, has been completed and turned over to the city by Paul J. Moody, court reporter.
 OFFICERS STUMPED BOVILL, Id., Oct.
-20. (AP) Ted Collins, buried several months ago by his family and friends, returned today to visit them.
+20. (AP) — Ted Collins, buried several months ago by his family and friends, returned today to visit them.
 Townspeople silently stared when Collins strolled down the street.
 Collins explained that he had been on the coast and that the man buried could not have been him.
 Authorities are wondering who they buried.
 MAY REOPEN PENDLETON, Ore., Oct.
-19. Officers of the First Inland National bank, which suspended operation when the "two week financial holiday" was ordered by the Pendleton mayor, said the institution may reopen providing the depositors sign waivers on deposits.
+19. (AP)—Officers of the First Inland National bank, which suspended operation when the "two week financial holiday" was ordered by the Pendleton mayor, said the institution may reopen providing the depositors sign waivers on deposits.
 EMPLOYMENT GAINS TOLEDO, Ohio, Oct.
-19. (AP) Employment has been almost doubled here since the last week August when payrolls showed 7,000 workers.
+19. (AP)—Employment has been almost doubled here since the last week in August when payrolls showed 7,000 workers.
 NOT SO POOR BREMERTON, Wash., Oct.
-19. The low-down tale worldly possessions of blonde whose of Seymour Abrams, 80, Indian man "done her wrong!
+19. (AP)—The worldly possessions of Seymour Abrams, 80, Indian fighter of Montana and Wyoming who died as a charity patient in the naval hospital here, were found to be at least double $15,000 in cash which was found sewed in his clothing, and maybe much more. arrival of the copy of the state ballot from Helena.
+Applications for absent voter ballots are being received at any time now and voters can secure the application form and file it now.
+The application must be sworn to before a notary.
+The polling places and judges will be the same as at the primary election.
+UNEMPLOYED STRIKE CHICAGO, Oct.
+19. (AP)— A crowd of several hundred unemployed receiving aid from the Illinois Relief commission went on "strike" tonight because their rations had been cut and refused to accept any aid.
+No violence was attempted or threatened.

 Article Text

-OF SAN FRANCISCO, Oct. that about million animals Asserting on the highways of the United States yearly by Frank erford, Philadelphia, asked the American society advocate protection for these creatures.
-SPOKANE, shot he approached hunters examine their game censes, Minnick, deputy game warden, died an hour later.
-Austin, Spokane, whose shotgun shifted the gun his charged left hand and reached for his license, not held, the coroner holding that the shooting accidental.
+ITEMS OF NEWS GIVEN IN BRIEF SAN FRANCISCO, Oct.
+19.—(AP)—Asserting that about a million animals are slaughtered on the highways of the United States yearly by careless or destructive motorists, Frank B. Rutherford, of Philadelphia, asked the American Humane society to advocate legal protection for these creatures.
+SPOKANE, Oct.
+19—(AP)—Accidentally shot as he approached a group of game hunters to examine their licenses, W. H. Minnick, deputy game warden, died an hour later.
+W. R. Austin, of Spokane, whose shotgun discharged as he shifted the gun to his left hand and reached for his license, was not held, the coroner holding that the shooting was accidental.
 WALLA WALLA, Oct.
-Chief Police Vogel, 48, killed and several firemen were stantly seriously injured when police patrol collided with fire truck.
-Both the vehicles traveling high speed and demolished.
-CHICAGO, Oct. upward flury wheat prices board of trade today when unthe circulated among rumor Henry Ford to traders plan tonight to buy nounce million bushels of wheat for sale five China.
-After the market closed, representative Ford said that there basis whatsoever for such PENDLETON, Ore., Oct. of First Inland National Officers the bank, which suspended operations Tuesday, when two-week ordered by the mayor, holiday" said today that the institution may providing the depositors sign open, on their deposits.
-TOLEDO, Ohio, Oct. almost doubled here ployment week August, when since showed seven thousand payrolls Lammot Du of Demours Co., chairman the Pont directors of the General Moboard announced tonight that tors intends to vote the republican ticket.
-Oct. manager of the Pittsurgh Gibson, signed contract baseball tonight continue his job next year.
+19.—(AP)—Chief of Police E. B. Vogel, 48, was instantly killed and several firemen were seriously injured when a police patrol car collided with a fire truck.
+Both of the vehicles were traveling at a high speed and were demolished.
+CHICAGO, Oct.
+19.—(AP)—There was an upward flurry of wheat prices on the board of trade today when unconfirmed rumor was circulated among traders that Henry Ford was to announce a plan tonight to buy seventy-five million bushels of wheat for sale in China.
+After the market closed, a representative of Ford said that there was "no basis whatsoever for such a report."
+PENDLETON, Ore., Oct.
+19.—(AP)—Officers of the First Inland National bank, which suspended operations last Tuesday, when a two-week "financial holiday" was ordered by the mayor, said today that the institution may reopen, providing the depositors sign waivers on their deposits.
+TOLEDO, Ohio, Oct.
+19.—(AP)—Employment has almost doubled here since the last week in August, when payrolls showed seven thousand workers.
+WILMINGTON, Del., Oct.
+19.—(AP)—Lammot Du Pont, president of E. I. Du Pont Nemours & Co., chairman of the board of directors of the General Motors company, announced tonight that he intends to vote the republican ticket.
+PITTSBURGH, Oct.
+19—(AP)—George Gibson, manager of the Pittsburgh baseball club, tonight signed a contract to continue his job next year.

 Article Text